-This form of Analysis leverages insight from all data to decide on an action plan or to resolve an issue.
+This form of Analysis leverages insight from all data to decide on an action plan or resolve an issue.
 A lot of data-driven enterprises use Prescriptive Analysis as descriptive and predictive are not enough.
-You need more than Analysis to enhance data performance.
+It would help if you had more than Analysis to enhance data performance.
 Prescriptive Analysis uses current problems and events to analyze data and arrive at a decision.

 Having analyzed your data, it is highly essential to represent the data in a graph, chart, and other visual formats.
 This is where Data Visualization comes in.
 It uncovers the relationships of the analyzed data using images.
 With Data Visualization, you can easily see trends and patterns.

 So how do you hone your data analysis skills and enhance your decision making?

 In your data analysis, there's a need to start with the appropriate questions that are measurable, clear, as well as concise.
 Tailor those questions so it can annul or disannul likely solutions to the specific issues or opportunity.

 For instance, a PPC agency is experiencing rising costs, and it's finding it challenging to tender competitive contract proposals.
-One of the possible questions to resolve this issue might incorporate: Can the agency downsize without compromising quality?
+One possible question to resolve this issue might incorporate: Can the agency downsize without compromising quality?